 If you’re making a cake with simple or elaborate decoration, you might run across the term “piping gel” within the instructions.

 Piping gel is a clear gel that can be colored, and it is commonly used to decorate cakes with writing or give buttercream some added stretch.
-It does not harden.
+The piping gel does not harden.

 Hey, there!
 My name is Michelle, and while I am an experienced baker now, I wasn’t always.
 When I first started baking cakes, I had no idea what piping gel was and whether or not it hardened.
 So don’t feel alone if you’re not sure, either.